 Since our own Milky Way is also a galaxy, it too must have originated in this manner.
 In the beginning there was only a quasar, the source of the light created on the first day.
 Although it no longer exists, having long since shed most of its mass, a ‘black hole’ containing its collapsed remains still marks the spot.
 In this respect the Milky Way is unusual.
 Its central black hole is non-luminous, whereas the black holes at the centre of most galaxies – called ‘active galactic nuclei’ – are so massive that the matter falling into them emits an enormous blaze of light.

 The higher level of radioactivity was due to higher proportions of the decaying parent isotopes and a higher velocity of light (‘c’), to which rates of radioactive decay are directly linked.
-The decline in c was a change which affected the entire universe and must itself have had a physical cause, possibly to do with the energy of (so-called) vacuum.
-This requires specialist research.
-It may be related to the problems that the hypothesised existence of ‘dark energy’ and ‘dark matter’ is designed to solve in standard cosmological theory.
+The decline in c was a change which affected the entire universe and must itself have had a physical cause, possibly to do with the energy of the (so-called) vacuum.
+Understanding what the ultimate cause might have been requires high-level research.
+The postulated decline in c may tie in with the problems that the hypotheses of ‘dark energy’ and ‘dark matter’ are designed to solve in standard cosmological theory.

-In addition to the eruption of the great deep, at least one other violent event rocked the Earth.
-This was the explosion of a planet close enough for the fragments we now know as asteroids to crash through ‘the windows of the heavens’ and pulverise the land.
-On the Moon, craters up to thousands of kilometres across provide abiding testimony of the event.
+The idea of a planet exploding quite close to the Earth is not necessarily far fetched.
+In addition to the eruption of the great deep, at least one other violent event rocked the Earth at this time – the explosion of a planet of which remnants, known as asteroids, still exist.
+The explosion was close enough for fragments to crash through ‘the windows of the heavens’ and pulverise the land.
+On the Moon, craters up to thousands of kilometres across have left abiding testimony of the event.
 At the same time the water vapour that had gradually spread from the edge of the solar system and collected in the Earth’s outer atmosphere collapsed under the onslaught and added to the flooding.
 Again, the Moon still retains traces of that primordial water.

 Originally, the surface of the Moon was not cratered.
 Nor was the surface blotched by the vast plains of basalt (maria) that erupted in the wake of the impacts.
 Its surface topography, from volcanic ‘seas’ to crater-rimming mountains, is entirely the effect of later bombardments.